How to Motivate Yourself to Work Out Even When Life Gets Hectic

 Say Kind Things to Yourself, Even When You Miss a Work Out

 Tearing yourself down won't make you want to get up and do better tomorrow.
 "Be gentle with yourself.
-You are setting new goals for challenging things," Froelich said.
+You are setting new goals for challenging things," Froelich says.
 "Progress is not a straight line, but it does tilt upwards.
 If you have a bad workout or miss a workout day, say motivating things like you are talking to your best friend.
 Sometimes, we can be our own worst critic."